Poll: Midwest Abandons Trump, Fueling Democratic Advantage For Control Of Congress

 "Presidents' approval ratings, when they are low in midterm elections cause havoc for the party in power," Miringoff noted.
 And Trump's approval rating, he added, is "casting a cloud over the GOP Congress."

-Worst Performances By A President's Party In His First Midterm (sorted by most to least House losses, based on Gallup approvals)
+Performances By A President's Party In His First Midterm

+Sorted by most to least House losses, based on Gallup approvals, Vital Statistics data

 2010 — Obama 45% approval – Lost 63 House, Lost 6 Senate